polterguy/polterguy.github.io/tutorials/lambda/index.md

 ```

 Then go to your endpoints and invoke your newly created endpoint,
-passing in a query parameter named _"condition"_ and set its
+passing in a query parameter named _"condition"_, and set its
 value to _"false"_.
+Remember to refresh your endpoints if you
+have it open in another browser window.
+As you invoke your endpoint,
-As you do, you'll end up with a result resembling
+you'll end up with a result resembling the following.
-the following.

 ```json
 {